bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+The difference is that `RDBMS` is the database management system and `SQL` is the language that we use to interact with it.

 1. Why do tables need a `primary key`?

+The primary key is like an id.
+It helps us uniquely identify a certain unique value.

 1. What is the name given to a table column that references the primary key on another table.

+It is called a foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+We need a foreign key that references a primary key in the other table.

 ## Minimum Viable Product